Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 ### Provider side modification <a name="providersidemodification"></a>

-For making modification when dataApp is in provider role, one of the following controllers can be used as starting point
+For making modification when DataApp SFTP is in provider role, one of the following controllers can be used as starting point

 * [**it.eng.idsa.dataapp.web.rest.DataControllerBodyBinary (REST Flow)**](https://github.com/Engineering-Research-and-Development/true-connector-basic_data_app/blob/master/src/main/java/it/eng/idsa/dataapp/web/rest/DataControllerBodyBinary.java)